BuddyForms/BuddyForms/readme.txt

 [9 Plugins to Encourage User-Generated Content Submissions on Your WordPress Site](https://premium.wpmudev.org/blog/plugins-user-generated-content/)

 ThemeKraft

+Related BuddyForms Posts

+<a href="https://themekraft.com/create-forms-step-by-step-for-your-wordpress-website-with-an-easy-to-use-form-wizard/"> Create forms step-by-step for your WordPress website with an easy to use form wizard </a>
+Are you looking for a hassle free creation of forms and a way to easily embed those to your WordPress website?
+Are you in need of something that helps you step by step through that process, with no distractions and a clear design?
+With the WordPress Plugin BuddyForms you can configure fully customizable contact, registration [&hellip;]
+<a href="https://themekraft.com/create-forms-step-by-step-for-your-wordpress-website-with-an-easy-to-use-form-wizard/"> Read More</a>
+---
+<a href="https://themekraft.com/make-readers-creating-content/"> How to Make Your Readers Creating Content for You </a>
+Online users are now involved with brands they love more than ever.
+Customers are demanding to be heard and not just talked to.
+This new way of interaction has led to an increase in user generated content (UCG).
+Today, UGC is one of the best sources of marketing content for businesses.
+UCG boosts engagement, brand [&hellip;]
+<a href="https://themekraft.com/make-readers-creating-content/"> Read More</a>
+---
+<a href="https://themekraft.com/create-post-forms-wordpress/"> How to Create Post Forms in WordPress </a>
+Many web users want to have a voice on your blog and are always happy to share their thoughts with you.
+There are so many benefits of encouraging user generated content on your website.
+So how can your web users share their content with you without having to access your backend or without you having [&hellip;]
+<a href="https://themekraft.com/create-post-forms-wordpress/"> Read More</a>
+---
+<a href="https://themekraft.com/create-incredible-contact-forms-wordpress/"> How to Create Incredible Contact Forms for WordPress </a>
+To continuously ensure that your marketing efforts are addressing the needs of your customers you need to know what they want.
+You can only find out what your customers want by asking them.
+If you want to easily collect essential information from your web users you should create contact forms for your WordPress site.
+Contact [&hellip;]
+<a href="https://themekraft.com/create-incredible-contact-forms-wordpress/"> Read More</a>
+---
+<a href="https://themekraft.com/create-user-generated-content-wordpress-website-business/"> How to Create User Generated Content for Your WordPress Website and Business </a>
+First off, what exactly is user generated content (UGC)?
+This is content that is created by your customers.
+It can be anything from a blog post, product reviews, photos, videos or comments.
+Content marketing is currently a top marketing strategy for most businesses.
+A report by Demand Gen shows that 47% of customers surveyed will [&hellip;]
+<a href="https://themekraft.com/create-user-generated-content-wordpress-website-business/"> Read More</a>
+---
+<a href="https://themekraft.com/automate-content-creating-process-guest-articles/"> How To Automate the Content Creating Process with Guest Articles </a>
+You are a blogger or owner of an online magazine and want allow other authors to contribute to your site in form of guest articles?
+Usually there are a lot of steps involved from getting in contact with the author, deciding on the content and topic, reviewing the article, adding the article to your [&hellip;]
+<a href="https://themekraft.com/automate-content-creating-process-guest-articles/"> Read More</a>
+---
 [Content Forms](https://themekraft.com/content-forms-vs-contact-forms/) vs Contact Forms [Marketplace with BuddyPress – WooCommerce and WC Vendors](https://themekraft.com/free-marketplace-buddypress-woocommerce-wc-vendors/)
 [New Post Forms Moderation Tools in Your Hands.](https://themekraft.com/new-moderation-tools-in-your-hands/)